MODERN GARDENS

 -

-This modern garden effectively uses European beech (Fagus sylvatica) to obstruct a view of the neighboring brick wall.
+This modern garden effectively uses European beech (Fagus sylvatica) to obstruct a

 -

-Dense, evergreen, easily-maintained Hicks Yew hedges are the perfect choice for low, artistic borders.
+Dense, evergreen, easily-maintained Hicks Yew hedges are the perfect choice for low,

 -